EnronChain/Enron/docs/guides/keys-wallets/ledger.md

 1. **How can I generate Cosmos `secp256k1` keys with Ledger?**

-Cosmos `secp256k1` keys are not supported on Echelon with Ledger.
+Cosmos `secp256k1` keys are not supported on Enron with Ledger.
 Only Ethereum keys (`eth_secp256k1`) can be generated with Ledger.

-2. **I can’t generate keys using the CLI with `echelond` with the `--ledger` flag**
+2. **I can’t generate keys using the CLI with `enrond` with the `--ledger` flag**

-CLI bindings with `echelond` binary are not currently supported.
-In the meantime, you can use the Ethereum Ledger App with EIP712 using [echelon.me](https://echelon.me).
+CLI bindings with `enrond` binary are not currently supported.
+In the meantime, you can use the Ethereum Ledger App with EIP712 using [enron.me](https://enron.me).
 See the [`EIP712 Signing`](#eip712-signing) section for reference.

-3. **I can’t generate a key for the Echelon native multisig using the `echelond` CLI and and Ledger**
+3. **I can’t generate a key for the Enron native multisig using the `enrond` CLI and and Ledger**

-You can generate a multisig wallet using the `echelond` CLI, although the `--ledger` option is not available at the moment.
+You can generate a multisig wallet using the `enrond` CLI, although the `--ledger` option is not available at the moment.

 4. **I can’t use Metamask or Keplr with the Cosmos Ledger app**

-Since Echelon only support Ethereum keys and uses the same HD path as Ethereum, the Cosmos Ledger app doesn’t work to sign cosmos transactions.
+Since Enron only support Ethereum keys and uses the same HD path as Ethereum, the Cosmos Ledger app doesn’t work to sign cosmos transactions.

 <!-- 4. **I can’t use Ledger for my validator**